How to can pickles the easy way!

 - You can adjust the spices to suit your taste and still be safe

-As you can see, you basically mix up the brine, pour it over the cucumbers, let it cool and store it in the refrigerator.
+As you can see in the video above, you basically mix up the brine, pour it over the cucumbers, let it cool and store it in the refrigerator.
 Done!

 Click on over to our Canning the Harvest page for more canning 101 info and canning videos.